 - Prepare in Advance: Always download all services and apps you want to be using from China before you begin your travel.
 This is because many services are not only blocked in China, but they can’t even be downloaded from the mainland.
 So, make sure you load your phone and/or PC with the apps you expect to be using from China, including any VPNs.

 - Use VPN even for Unblocked Sites: The Chinese government is notorious for its privacy invasions through surveillance of citizens.
 This means that your data is always being monitored, even if you are visiting a government-approved website.
 Thus, I would recommend keeping your data encrypted at all times to escape the eye of the government.
 VPNs can come to be extremely handy in this regard.
+For those out there wondering, can you stream Netflix in China?
+The good news is that with a VPN you can unblock Netflix in China.

 - Avoid Publishing Anti-Government Content: Chinese authorities are especially stringent when it comes to bloggers and activists criticizing the government for its dictatorial policies.
 Although I am a staunch believer in freedom of speech, some prudence should always be exercised when you’re up against an oppressive and powerful government.